stratosnet/sds/example/streaming/README.md

 the `.env.template` file to `.env` and input the required variables accordingly.

 ```
-#wallet address of the user that is logging in
+#wallet address of the user that is logging in (mandatory)
 REACT_APP_WALLET_ADDRESS=

-#mnemonic of the user that is logging in, could be empty if a backend server is setup for signing message
+#mnemonic of the user that is logging in, could be empty if a backend server is setup for signing message (optional, when not given, a backend server is needed)
 REACT_APP_WALLET_MNEMONIC=

-#your login logic to check and verify the password or pin
+#your login logic to check and verify the password or pin (optional, when not given, a backend server is needed)
 REACT_APP_WALLET_PASSWORD=

 #url to the rest api of the sds node